 - Unable to place additional equipment inside it

-- As they clog all the filter media becomes effected
+- As they clog, all the filter media becomes affected

 - Have to open and inspect the canister to check media usage

-Which Canister Filter Do I Recommend For Saltwater Aquariums?
+Which is a Good Canister Filter For a Saltwater Aquarium?

 I have worked on many successful aquariums that use canister filters and by far the most popular and easy to work on are the ‘Eheim Classic’ Range of canisters.
 They have been around for decades and you may already own one!